appveyor/website/src/docs/server/index.md

 ## Running builds

 In AppVeyor you are starting from creating a **New project**.
 While adding a project you will be offered to connect AppVeyor to your source control system.
-There could be multiple *Projects* connected to the same repository - they all can have different configurations and versioning scheme.
+Multiple *Projects* can be connected to the same repository - they all can have different configurations and versioning scheme.
 Every project adds a new webhook to the connected repository.

-**Build** is a run of specific project.
+*Build* is a run of specific project.
 "New build" button or a call to a project webhook triggers a new build.
 Build configuration could vary on commit's branch or tag.

-Builds are logical container for **jobs**.
+Builds are logical container for *build jobs*.
 Every build has at least one job, but build matrix can produce builds with multiple jobs running in parallel or as workflow.

 Click **New build** or make a push to project repository to start a new build.